weeeBox/mobile-system-design/exercises/image-library.md

 - Users should be able to load images from the network, filesystem, and app resources to UI/non-UI targets.

 ## Non-functional requirements
-- Cache downloaded images on the disk.
+- Cache loaded images in memory and on the disk.
 - Image loading respects view hierarchy lifecycle events.

 ## Out of scope